Luis Robert Player Props: White Sox vs. Rangers

 Luis Robert At The Plate

-- Robert has 108 hits to go with a slugging percentage of .559, both of which are tops among Chicago hitters this season.
+- Robert leads Chicago with 108 hits and a team-best slugging percentage of .553.

-- Among the qualified hitters, he ranks 46th in batting average, while his on-base percentage ranks 83rd and he is seventh in slugging.
+- Among the qualifying hitters, he ranks 48th in batting average, while his on-base percentage ranks 90th and he is seventh in slugging.

-- Robert has reached base via a hit in 71 games this season (of 104 played), and had multiple hits in 28 of those games.
+- In 67.6% of his 105 games this season, Robert has picked up at least one hit.
+He's also had 28 multi-hit games.

-- Robert has had at least one RBI in 37.5% of his games this season (39 of 104), with two or more RBI 14 times (13.5%).
-He has also accounted for three or more of his team's runs in five contests.
+- Robert has an RBI in 39 of 105 games this year, with multiple RBI in 14 of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.